gibbed/Gibbed.BorderlandsOz.Datamining/README.md

 ## Usage

-All tools should be run while Borderlands 2 is currently in the specified state.
+All tools should be run while Borderlands: The Pre-Sequel! is currently in the specified state.

 - `DumpAssetLibraryManager`: main menu
 - `DumpBalance`: in-game